-Loren Cook Product Guide, TMX, provides additional information describing the equipment, fan performance, and available accessories.
+Cook website provides additional information describing the equipment, fan performance, available accessories and specification data.

 For additional safety information, refer to AMCA Publication 410-96, Safety Practices for Users and Installers of Industrial and Commercial Fans.

 All of the publications listed above can be obtained from: